Base your diversity & inclusion strategy on data

 You get a full report on how inclusive your people perceive the company to be.

-Now you have the knowledge and data you need to pick the right D&I initiatives to make your company the best place to work – for everyone.
+With the report you get the knowledge and data you need to pick the right D&I initiatives to make your company the best place to work – for everyone.

 Who else have had inclusion surveys?

-Global Shipping Companies, Companies in the finance sector, Sports Federations, Companies in the Energy Sector, Pharmaceuticals, Minstries etc.
+Global Shipping Companies, Companies in the finance sector, Sports Federations, Companies in the Energy Sector, Pharmaceuticals, Ministries etc.

-That more than half of the new hires wanted to leave the company within 2 years due to company culture issues
+That more than half of the new female hires wanted to leave the company within 2 years due to company culture issues

-That 98% percent of the employees wanted the company to do more about diversity and inclusion
+That 92% of the employees wanted the company to do more about diversity and inclusion

-That there was a general need to enhance intercultural competencies and to eliminate significant ‘them-and-us’ tendencies
+That there was an extensive need to enhance intercultural competencies and to eliminate significant cross-border ‘them-and-us’ tendencies

 Quotes from Inclusion Survey respondents: